 - The Chinatown area is very interesting and offers amazing and affordable food.
 We went only during the day but it is recommended to visit at night to enjoy the lighting and the nightlife.

 - Take a mini-cruise on the Chao Phraya River to go to Asiatique.
 On site you can enjoy the entertainment, shops, restaurants and the very nice market with street food.
 Be careful however it is expensive.

-- Observe the madness and chaos of Koh San Road.
+- Observe the madness and chaos of Khao San Road.
 This party district pushed to the extremes of tourism is worth having a look.
 There you will see scorpions and tarantulas skewers, crocodiles on barbecues, tattoo artists and many drunk people…

 - Finally, Bangkok is also notorious for its “red light” district.
 We had a look around the Patpong district.
 At first, it seemed as just a market with very bad souvenirs for tourists.
 Then, on the street with the busy bars we quickly noticed many striptease bars and drag queen shows.
 Walking further into the area we came across alleys with many women “exposed” in lines, waiting to be “chosen”.
 This deeply disgusted and shocked us, consequently we do not recommend visiting this area.

 Unfortunately, even though we knew about the sad reputation of sex tourism in Thailand it did not stop us from being deeply shocked by the customers.
 We were surprised to see many tourists from Europe or North America taking part.
 These people who support sex tourism are also encouraging paedophile networks, human trafficking and sexual slavery.
 Many sex workers (adults and children) are forcibly taken from neighbouring countries.
 It is all the more horrible that we felt really helpless about it.